DALE-GH/spigotdl/README.md

 ## Requirements

-- 5 minutes
+- 5-10 minutes depending on install
-- A working Linux server
+- An up-to-date & working Linux server _(hopefully)_
 - Standard CLI tools: `curl`, `unzip`, `python3`, `find`, `file`, and GNU/coreutils tools.
 - Minnecraft server(s) running on bare-metal or of which the files can be accessed directly via CLI